t1gu1/advent-of-code-2024/README.md

-# Advent of code 2024 with nvim and godot
+# Advent of code 2024 with nvim and lua

 https://adventofcode.com/2024

 ## How to run

-- Go to the day of the event example `cd /1/`
-- Run the command `godot --headless -s --quit`
+- Run the command `lua ./1/script.lua`

-That is it!
+That's it!